 Where: Attucks Theater—Norfolk

 Listeners hoping to dive into the living tradition of jazz in Hampton Roads have no shortage of options, especially if they’re frequent visitors of the Attucks Theater, located amid the Church Street corridor in Norfolk.
-Designed by African-American architect Harvey Johnson, named after African-American patriot Crispus Attucks, and once known as the “Apollo Theatre of the South,” the theater played host to legends like Cab Calloway, Duke Ellington, and Nat King Cole before closing its doors in 1953.
+Designed by Black architect Harvey Johnson, named after Black patriot Crispus Attucks, and once known as the “Apollo Theatre of the South,” the theater played host to legends like Cab Calloway, Duke Ellington, and Nat King Cole before closing its doors in 1953.
 The venue was renovated and reopened in 2004 and now offers regular jazz performances, serving as one of the venues for the Church Street Jazz Series.
 And when you’re on the way to the theater, you could enjoy the sounds and perspective of prominent Norfolk jazz figure Jae Sinnett, a drummer, composer, and bandleader who hosts multiple public radio programs, including Sinnett in Session and The R&B Chronicles.

 What: Hampton Jazz Festival—Hampton